what it takes to be a successful brand ambassador

 Being a successful brand ambassador is not for anyone.

-That’s because it requires more than a “people” person.
+That’s because it requires you to be more than a “people” person.
 So showing up in a branded cap or T-shirt and smiling for hours won’t cut it.

-That’s not to say radiating a welcoming warmth is not essential.
+That’s not to say radiating a welcoming warmth is not an essential part of it.
 It is.

 It’s just that: brand ambassadorship comes with many roles, responsibilities, and performance expectations.
 The hiring company also puts a lot of faith in your marketing savvy, sales skills, online presence, networking capabilities, and more.